zowe/docs-site/docs/user-guide/configure-zowe-runtime.md

 The angel process server runs under the started task ZWEXMSTC.
 The auxiliary address spaces run under the started task ZWEXASTC.
 The ZWEXMSTC started task starts and stops the ZWEXASTC task as needed.
 You do not start or stop the ZWEXASTC manually.

-The ZWEXMSTC started task runs the load module ZWEXMSTC, serves the ZWESVSTC started task, and provides secure services that require elevated privileges, such as supervisor state, system key, or APF-authorization.
+The ZWEXMSTC started task runs the load module ZWESIS01, serves the ZWESVSTC started task, and provides secure services that require elevated privileges, such as supervisor state, system key, or APF-authorization.
 The ZWEXASTC started task runs the load module ZWESAUX.

 ### Manually installing the Zowe Cross Memory Server
 <!-- TODO.
 Entire sub-section -->